 Indian Prime Minister Narendra Modi during a rally on Rampath in Ayodhya, Uttar Pradesh on December 30, 2023.
 (Source: Hindustan Times) |

 2024 promises to be a crucial year for India.
-The upcoming national elections in April-May will be the focus of attention as the results will have a profound impact on national policy.
+The upcoming national elections in April-May will be the focus of attention as the results will have a strong impact on national policy.
 At the same time, 2024 could be the third consecutive year that India becomes the world's fastest-growing major economy.

 According to The Guardian , in the current political climate, experts agree that Prime Minister Modi and his Bharatiya Janata Party (BJP) will win the upcoming general election.